nextstrain/nextclade/docs/user/algorithm/08-recombination-detection.md

 Three dataset-specific parameters:

-- `gamma` -- probability of switching state between adjacent positions.
+- `gamma`: probability of switching state between adjacent positions.
 Lower values require longer dense regions before calling a recombinant interval.
-- `muW` -- probability of mutation in the wildtype state (background divergence from parent).
+- `muW`: probability of mutation in the wildtype state (background divergence from parent).
-- `muR` -- probability of mutation in the recombinant state (expected mutation density inside a recombinant region).
+- `muR`: probability of mutation in the recombinant state (expected mutation density inside a recombinant region).

 Each can be set in the [pathogen configuration](../input-files/05-pathogen-config.md).
 Unset parameters are estimated from the reference:

 - `gamma` defaults to `1 / L` (reference length).
 A single state switch then costs ~`ln L`, so only sustained dense stretches open a recombinant interval.
-- `muW` -- mean terminal branch length of the reference tree (substitutions per site).
+- `muW`: mean terminal branch length of the reference tree (substitutions per site).
-- `muR` -- median pairwise substitution distance between leaves of different clades (per site).
+- `muR`: median pairwise substitution distance between leaves of different clades (per site).

 Detection requires a reference tree and at least two clades.
 When parameters cannot be estimated and are not supplied, detection is skipped.
 The effective parameters are reported once per run.